‘There's no such thing as a perfect person’ – how her words from ten years ago became my guiding principle

 How many people have hurt others because of their own weaknesses?

-That is precisely why I confront my own cruelty and coldness, and struggle to suppress them.
+**That’s precisely why I confront my own cruelty and coldness, and struggle to keep them from surfacing. **

-I reflected on this, and simultaneously, her words ‘Nobody is perfect’ became my creed.
+I reflected, and simultaneously, her words ‘Nobody is perfect’ became my creed.

 After about ten years, the words that saved me during episodes of schizophrenia-related delusions and manic states remain unforgettable to this day.